hardingrichard/ci-pp3-pydle/README.md

 list for the hidden word that the user must guess.

 ### User Interface
-The user interface makes use of a simple 'lo fi' asthaetic and select colours in order to be able to provide the user with validation feedback on their inputs, such as invalid words or incorrect word lengths type result in an error message displayed in red.
+The user interface makes use of a simple 'lo fi' aesthetic and select colours in order to be able to provide the user with validation feedback on their inputs, such as invalid words or incorrect word lengths typed, result in an error message displayed in red.
 Positive results such as guessing the correct hidden word results in a green message to the user.
 Colours were also used in order to display whether the user has guessed the correct letter within the word or if the correctly guessed letter is in the right position.
+Underscores were used to display the length of the characters under the users guess and so that they could also have visual feedback of remaining guesses as well as having textual feedback.

 ## Features
 * Username input